Frequently Asked Questions

 What are system fields in Hygraph, and why are they important?

-What fields are available in the User model in Hygraph?
+What fields are included in the User model in Hygraph?

-How does Hygraph support localization in its schema?
+How does Hygraph handle localization fields in content models?

 How does version history work in Hygraph?